 You can share photos, video messages, and even your location.
 With tons of emoticons and emojis at your disposal, you will be able to communicate with fun!

 Get Organized for the Meeting

 As soon as everyone is on the line, you don’t want to dawdle about, trying to get everyone on point, according to Computer Weekly.
-Rather, everyone on your end should be up to speed about what you’re going to cover in the call and how you’re going to cover it.
+Instead, everyone on your end should be up to speed about what you’re going to cover in the call and how you’re going to cover it.

 Get to the Point and Get through the Meeting

 Businesses who used to be accustomed to having meetings every day can now limit them to three times a week or fewer.
-Make sure that everyone is getting right to the point in the meetings, so the meeting can be done even faster and everyone can get back to what they’re doing.
-Your clients will appreciate this approach to video conferencing as well, since they have a lot to do.
+Make sure that everyone is getting right to the point in the meetings so that the meeting can be done even faster and everyone can get back to what they’re doing.
+Your clients will appreciate this approach to video conferencing as well since they have a lot to do.